One of the best community experiences I’ve ever had was a weekly lunch hosted at a small indie coworking space where I was a member.

 7. Send out technical and format instructions ahead of time

-When using new digital tools like Zoom, Hangouts, GoToMeeting, or any other virtual conferencing tool, you’ll want to make sure everyone is set up with their tech before the call.
+When using new digital tools like Zoom, Hangouts, Google Meet, or any other virtual event tool, you’ll want to make sure everyone is set up with their tech before the call.
 Send out clear instructions for everything they’ll need to set up and test ahead of time.

 Recommend that everyone uses headphones to keep background sound in check.